Toyo Eiwa Jogakuin

 Access

-Overcoming many difficulties, such as a backlash against Europeanism, the rise of nationalism and other pressures during World War II, our school has still been standing true to the purpose of its founders and teaching in the Christian spirit.
-Toyo Eiwa, which started with two students, currently has a total enrollment of nearly 3,830 students.
+In Azabu Toriizaka, Tokyo, in 1884, Toyo Eiwa was opened by Martha J. Cartmell, a missionary sent by the Woman's Missionary Society of the Methodist Church of Canada (currently the United Church of Canada).
+Overcoming many difficulties, such as a backlash against Europeanism, the rise of nationalism and other pressures during World War II, our school has still been standing true to the purpose of its founders and teaching in the Chrisian spirit.
+Toyo Eiwa, which started with two students, currently has an enrollment of nearly 3,000 students.

 Toyo Eiwa Jogakko in the Taisho Era The school building designed by W.M.Vories (Competed in 1933)